James Thornton (environmentalist): Personal life

 He was ordained a priest in the Soto Zen order at the Zen Center of Los Angeles in April 2009, by Roshi Wendy Egyoku Nakao.
-Attraction to study with the Japanese Zen Master Taizan Maezumi Roshi, was a reason why Thornton moved to San Fancisco in 2009.
+Attraction to study with the Japanese Zen Master Taizan Maezumi Roshi, was a reason why Thornton moved to San Francisco in 2009.

 Thornton wrote A Field Guide to the Soul, a guide to spiritual practice.
 He also co-authored a major study of company reporting law 'Environmental and social transparency under the Companies Act 2006: Digging Deeper' and his first novel Immediate Harm was published in 2011, and his second novel Sphinx the Second Coming came out in 2014.

 Thornton is a frequent blogger on the Huffington Post.
 He co-wrote Client Earth: Building an Ecological Civilization with his husband Martin J. Goodman.
 It won Judges' Choice in the Business Book Awards 2018.

 His debut poetry collection The Feynman Challenge, which takes up a challenge by the physicist Richard Feynman that poets should tackle the realities of science, came out from Barbican Press in the UK in 2017.
 E.O.
 Wilson says of it: 'In this unusual and exceptionally interesting work, James Thornton speaks as both a poet who has colonized science and a scientist who speaks a poetic tongue.'